Fuel for thought – the right strategy for your fleet

 First things first, you need to compare how different types fuel can help to meet your specific business needs, however, in order to do so you need to understand the purpose of each individual vehicle.
 Ask yourself:

-Paying close attention to the above factors and building this information into your selection strategy will, in turn, help to manage fuel usage and realise the best return on investment.
+Paying close attention to the above factors and building this information into your selection strategy will, in turn, help to manage fuel usage and realize the best return on investment.

 Ultimately, your fleet needs to be fit for purpose, and a ‘one-size-fits-all’ strategy is no longer a viable option.